Championship promotion 2024/25: Leeds, Sheff Utd, Burnley, Sunderland front-runners in race to reach the Premier League

 Here's a look at the Championship form table...

-Here's a look at the average position of the top four's next five opponents...
+Here's a look at the each of the top four's remaining fixtures - as well as the average position of their next five opponents...

 And here's a closer look at the front-runners for promotion to the Premier League...